kasparsb/wordpress/README.md

 Use `./upgrade-wp.sh` to download **latest** WordPress version.
 It can download only core files, core files with default themes, only themes

-> Note: Before executing WP install script, check if there is execute premission on wp install script
+> Note: Before executing WP install script, check if there is execute premission set on wp install script
 ```
 chmod +x ./upgrade-wp.sh
 ```

-Download latest WP version. *(By default WP themes are not moved to `./app/themes direcotory`!)*
+Download latest WP version. *(By default WP themes are not moved to `./app/themes` direcotory!)*
 ```
 ./upgrade-wp.sh
 ```